 Candidates for the Senate stand for a state or territory.
 It is a Constitutional requirement that each state be equally represented regardless of its population.

 There are a total of 76 Senators: 12 for each state and two for each territory.
 Senators for each state are elected for a six year term.
 Senators for each territory are elected for a term equivalent to the duration of the House of Representatives.
 When a House of Representatives and half Senate election are held at the same time, 40 Senate vacancies are contested.

 When a Double Dissolution is declared, as there was in 1987, all 76 Senate positions are made vacant.

 The AEC administers the federal elections according to the Commonwealth Electoral Act 1918 (the Electoral Act).
 The Electoral Act does not provide the AEC with the authority to conduct eligibility checks on potential candidates.

 The eligibility of candidates is addressed in Section 44 of the Constitution.
 The Attorney-General’s Department administers the Constitution and the AEC cannot disqualify a candidate relying on the operation of Section 44 of the Constitution.
-The AEC is subject to the requirements of the Electoral Act.
 Section 172 of the Electoral Act sets out the only grounds upon which the AEC is able to reject a nomination of a candidate.
 Those grounds do not include disqualifying a candidate under the Constitution.
 Any disqualification of a candidate due to the operation of Section 44 of the Constitution can only be determined by the High Court after an election.

 It is also worth noting that there is no data source available that would enable comprehensive candidate eligibility inquiries to be made in a timely and accurate way.
 The difficulty of such a task would also be exacerbated by the requirements of the election timetable specified in the Electoral Act, which provide for candidate nominations to be made less than a week prior to the start of early voting.